 Stellaris Espionage Screen

 The Espionage screen is where you can find your spy network information.
 Although you are limited to nine actions this is still the best attempt at espionage in any game I’ve played since Imperium Galactica 2, which was about 20 years ago.
-Operations get harder the further done the list you go, with increasing levels of infiltration being required before you can even attempt it.
+Operations get harder the further down the list you go, with increasing levels of infiltration being required before you can even attempt it.

 The first operation that becomes available to you is Gather Information at infiltration level 10.
 One of the things gathering information does is it starts removing the “fog of war” so you can begin to get an idea of just how big you neighbor’s empires are.
 My starting strategy at the start of the game is to gather information a time or two about the empire I’m spying on and then I start recruiting assets.
 I like to keep an eye on what I’d like my next operations to be and see if any assets I’ve acquired have the skill set to make the operation more likely to succeed.